tributech-solutions/tributech-docs/docs/provide_data/create_datasets.md

 sidebar_position: 2
 ---

-Datasets are a collection of data streams, tags and descriptions which you can publish in order to share the dataset with other users of the Dataspace.
+Datasets are a collection of data streams, tags and descriptions which can be published in order to share the dataset and its content with other users of the Dataspace.

 # Create a Dataset